 With the cost of dental treatment being so high, it is important to find ways for you and your wallet to benefit from these services.
 Narre Warren Dental Care has partnered with a range of popular payment plan providers in order to make things more affordable.

 Please get in touch with us to learn more about our Interest-Free Dental Payment Plans.

 Frequently asked questions

-The price for orthodontic treatment depends on several factors, including how long and complicated the treatment will be plus what type you choose.
-That said, here are some guidelines about what kind of money you should expect to spend if you’re looking into a complete set of dental care in Australia:
+The cost of braces for children can vary depending on several factors, including the type of braces, the severity of the child’s dental condition, and the length of time the braces will be worn.
+As such, here are some guidelines about how much you should expect to pay for a complete set of dental care in Australia:

 - Metal braces (traditional braces): $6,000 – $9,000

 In order to get a more accurate estimate of the cost of children’s braces, it is important to consult with one of our dentists.
 By doing so, you will get a better idea of your options and how much braces will cost you.